Shivasaikira/Portfolio_Projects/Apple-Store-Sales-SQL-Project/readme.md

 - **Period Covered**: Data spans multiple years, enabling long-term trend analysis.
 - **Geographical Coverage**: Sales data from Apple stores worldwide.

-## Project Highlights
-- **Visualization Ready**: The analysis results are formatted for easy integration with data visualization tools like Tableau or Power BI.
-- **Efficiency**: Queries are optimized using indexes and partitioning techniques for faster processing.

 ## Data Analysis & Findings

 The following SQL queries were developed to answer specific business questions: